edrewitz/wxdata/README.md

 2) Converts GRIB variable keys into variable keys that are in plain language.
     - (e.g. 'r2' ---> '2m_relative_humidity')

 3) Has a scanner that checks if the data files on your PC are up to date with those on the data server.
    - This is a safeguard to protect newer developers from getting temporary IP address bans from the various data servers.
    - Improves performance by preventing the potential of repetative downloading the same dataset.

+4) Preserves system memory via the following methods:
+   - Clears out old data files before each new data download.
+   - Optional setting `clear_recycle_bin=True` in all functions.
+        - When `clear_recycle_bin=True` the computer's recycle/trash bin is cleared with each run of the script using any WxData function.
+        - If a user wishes to not clear out their recycle bin `set clear_recycle_bin=False`.

 **WxData Module List**